 Digital publishing market has flourished since the launch of Amazon’s Kindle.
-The availability of multiple self-publishing platforms has made it easy for authors to publish eBooks.
+The availability of multiple digital publishing platforms has made it easy for authors to publish eBooks.
 However, an engaging eBook can outshine others thus increasing the reader base.
-Here are a few smart tips that can help you create an engaging eBook.

 Choose a Topic Carefully

 Define the goal of your ebook, keeping your end-users in mind.
 Decide upon the subject matter and the media elements that will support storytelling at each phase of the book.

 Build an interesting narrative and keep the story arc engaging for the readers.